Supporting Community Members Since 1947

 We are worked with Delegate Hope and the Deeds Commission to draft improvements to Virginia’s Mandatory Outpatient Treatment statute for consideration in the 2021 General Assembly Session.

-Today we are working with the Albemarle Charlottesville Therapeutic Docket to provide navigation services within the program.
+Partner for Mental Health’s Navigators have been assisting individuals in accessing and navigating the complex array of mental health services and resources available to them.
+Our Navigators provide critical and timely assistance in crisis management by educating those we reach about prevention, advocating for their individual rights and their access to healthcare, and connecting them to resources to help with their goals.
+Our staff in 2018 started working with the Albemarle Charlottesville Therapeutic Docket to provide navigation services within the program.
 Our two navigators, Raven Brooks and Veronica Espinoza, have successfully helped several individuals graduate from the program over the past five years.
-Community navigator Kay Robertson stepped into Raven’s role in November of 2023.
+Community navigator and certified peer support specialist and trainer, Kay Robertson stepped into Raven’s role in November of 2023.

 We have partnered with the Albemarle Rescue Squad to form HART: Human Services Alternative Response Team: as an alternative to police being the first response to behavioral health and substance use emergencies.
 HART partners with navigators to provide follow-up services to address referrals for treatment, continued home care, harm reduction supplies, and much more.
 Sue Hess, our lead navigator, has taken point on this project in collaboration with part-time assistance from community navigator and Charlottesville Rescue Squad cheif, our newest hire, Virginia Leavell.